codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

 Let's say that a third-party script was trying to hit a URL repeatedly.
 At first, it would be able to use all 60 of those tokens in less than a second.
-However, after that the Throttler would only allow one action per second, potentially slowing down the requests enough that they attack is no longer worth it.
+However, after that the Throttler would only allow one action per second, potentially slowing down the requests enough that the attack is no longer worth it.

 .. note:: For the Throttler class to work, the Cache library must be set up to use a handler other than dummy.
             For best performance, an in-memory cache, like Redis or Memcached, is recommended.